Eliott-Guignabaudet/Bygnov/README.md

 ![Alt text](dashboardd.png?raw=true "Dashboard")

-Project that we used [here](https://dzone.com/articles/lambda-architecture-how-to-build-a-big-data-pipeli)
+Project that we used as model [here](https://dzone.com/articles/lambda-architecture-how-to-build-a-big-data-pipeli)

 Our Lambda project receives real-time IoT Data Events coming from Connected Vehicles, then ingested to Spark through Kafka.
 Using the Spark streaming API, we processed and analysed